 First stop we will be visiting the Iron Rooster located at 12 Market Space in Annapolis, Maryland.
-Visit their website at http://www.iron-rooster.mailchimpsites.com for up to date hours and information.
+For more menu selections visit their website at www.iron-rooster.mailchimpsites.com or click here

 1. Fried Chicken Benedict – Buttermilk marinated fried chicken breast, poached eggs, house made biscuit, black pepper gravy and home fries.

 2. Mixed Berry Poptart – or should I say RoosTart!
 Made fresh daily.
 Ask server for current flavors.
 This is the mixed berry, and yes it has sprinkles on top!

 3. Crab Hash Breakfast – Lump crab meat, home fries, bacon, poached eggs, asparagus, roasted red peppers, chipotle hollandaise and Old Bay.
 When in Maryland, YES eat the crab!

 Next place to visit is the Founder’s Tavern & Grille located at 8125 Ritchie Highway in Pasadena, Maryland.
 Visit their website at www.founderstavernandgrille.com or click here.